byrd-laif/soilMakers/soulFood/followTheFood.md

 ### *To whence it comes from, to wherein it is going, and to whither it will become.*

-#### Nature creates conditions for life, she can't force it and she can't fake it.
-Things must undergo the formality of actually occurring.
+#### Soil to Soul; Nature creates conditions for life.
+She can't force it and she can't fake it, things must undergo the formality of actually occurring.
 Its the soil and plants as part of a *symbiotic partnership* that make soul food plausible.

 ![Growing Green](./soilToSoulFoodImages/frogPot.jpg)